weaviate/weaviate-io/developers/weaviate/concepts/prefiltering.md

 # tags: ['architecture', 'filtered vector search', 'pre-filtering']
 ---

+Weaviate provides powerful filtered vector search capabilities, allowing you to combine vector searches with structured, scalar filters.
+This enables you to find the closest vectors to a query vector that also match certain conditions.

+Filtered vector search in Weaviate is based on the concept of pre-filtering.
+This means that the filter is applied before the vector search is performed.

-Weaviate provides powerful filtered vector search capabilities, meaning that you can eliminate candidates in your "fuzzy" vector search based on individual properties.
-Thanks to Weaviate's efficient pre-filtering mechanism, you can keep the recall high - even when filters are very restrictive.
+The Weaviate implementation allows you to keep the recall high - even when filters are very restrictive.
 Additionally, the process is efficient and has minimal overhead compared to an unfiltered vector search.

+Starting in `v1.27`, Weaviate introduces its implementation of [`ACORN`](#acorn) filter strategy.
+This filtering method significantly improves performance for large datasets, especially when the filter is negatively correlated with the vector search.

 ## Post-Filtering vs Pre-Filtering